Skip to main content

 No, Retevmo is considered a targeted drug therapy, not a traditional chemotherapy agent.
 It is given by mouth as an oral capsule or tablet, not through a vein.

-• Chemotherapy works by killing rapidly growing cancer cells, but also can affect normal cells.
+Chemotherapy works by killing rapidly growing cancer cells, but can also adversely affect normal cells.

-Retevmo may cause serious side effects, such as severe or life-threatening problems with your lungs (inflammation / swelling), liver, heart or other body systems.
-It can cause problems with high blood pressure, heart rhythm changes, or bleeding.
+Retevmo may cause serious side effects, such as severe or life-threatening problems with your lungs (inflammation / swelling), liver, heart, thyroid or other body systems.
+It can cause problems with high blood pressure, heart rhythm changes, would healing, or bleeding.
+Serious allergic reactions can also occur.

-Common side effects with Retevmo may include: fluid retention (swelling or edema), diarrhea, fatigue, dry mouth, high blood pressure (hypertension), stomach area (abdominal) pain, constipation, rash, nausea, and headache.
+Common side effects with Retevmo in at least 25% of adults patients with solid tumors include: fluid retention (swelling or edema), diarrhea, fatigue (tiredness), dry mouth, high blood pressure (hypertension), stomach area (abdominal) pain, constipation, rash, nausea, and headache.

-Your doctor or pharmacist should give you a handout to learn how to recognize these side effects and when you should call your doctor.
+Your doctor or pharmacist should give you a handout to learn how to recognize Retevmo side effects and when you should call your doctor.
+If you do not have one, ask them for a copy.

 This is not a complete list of side effects.
 Talk to your doctor about what you should expect for side effects during treatment.